smacke/pipescript/README.md

 nbpipes is an IPython extension that brings a pipeline operator `|>` and powerful placeholder syntax to IPython and Jupyter.
 If you're familiar with the [magrittr](https://magrittr.tidyverse.org/) package for R, then you'll be right at home with nbpipes.

-Getting started is as easy as running the following:
+## Getting Started

+Run the following in IPython or Jupyter to install nbpipes and load the extension:

 ```python
 %pip install nbpipes